Scrumpis/iwgc-circos/README.md

 - Change r1 and r0 values within each ```<plot>``` block to adjust height/thickness of individual plot tracks and the gaps between each track.
 - Change plot type, colors of plots, reverse chromosomes, insert breaks into chromsomes, etc.
 - Uncomment ```chromosome_reverse =``` and add chromosomes in a list (Chr09D; Chr01B; Chr04C) to reverse chromosomes and all associated plots.
 - Syntenic links are very customizable.
-Change thresholds for sizes to hide or color differently, allow intrachromosomal links, add twists, flatten, etc.
+Change thresholds for sizes to hide or color differently, allow intrachromosomal links, add twists, flatten, etc. Defaults: 20Kbp<50Kbp blue, 50kbp<100Kbp green, 100Kbp>200Kbp yellow, 200Kbp>1Mbp orange, 1Mbp> red.

 **ideogram.label.conf**
 - Increase "150p" in ```label_radius``` to move chromosome labels further from ideogram, or decrease to bring them closer.